en-wl/wordlist/site/scowl-readme.md

 dictionary words from the MWords package.
 The common dictionary words, like those from the 12Dicts package, have had all likely inflections added.
-The 70 level also included the 5desk list from version 4.0 of the 12Dics package which is the public domain.
+The 70 level also included the 5desk list from version 4.0 of the 12Dics package which is in the public domain.

-The 80 level includes the ENABLE word list, all the lists in the ENABLE supplement package (except for ABLE), the "UK Advanced Cryptics Dictionary" (UKACD), the list of signature words in from YAWL package, and the 10,196 places list from the MWords package.
+The 80 level includes the ENABLE word list, all the lists in the ENABLE supplement package (except for ABLE), the "UK Advanced Cryptics Dictionary" (UKACD), the list of signature words from the YAWL package, and the 10,196 places list from the MWords package.

 The ENABLE package, mainted by M\Cooper <thegrendel@theriver.com>,